-with transgressive phases, and other factors can also affect the accuracy of paleoshoreline and coastal landscape reconstructions.
-Also, different proxies for measuring sea-level change give somewhat different results, together with a substantial margin of error on the dating of particular sea-level stands, so that even if one can establish with confidence where the shoreline was when sea level was, say, 40 m below present, the dating of that event may be subject to a margin of error of several thousand years.
-Movements of the Earth's crust resulting from loading and unloading of ice, water, or sediments (glacio-hydroisostatic effects) and tectonic movements introduce additional variables that may differ considerably from region to region.
+subject to a margin of error of several thousand years.
+Movements of the Earth's crust resulting from loading and unloading of ice, water, or sediments (glacio-hydro-isostatic effects) and tectonic movements introduce additional variables that may differ considerably from region to region.
 The standard measure of eustatic sea-level change is the deep-sea record of changes in oxygen isotope composition (Figure 2), which forms the basis for the marine isotope stratigraphy widely used as a framework for Quaternary studies.
-Since variations in δ^{18} O reflect variations in the isotopic composition of the sea water with differential removal of the lighter 16O isotope to feed the growth of the continental ice sheets, this curve is in effect a measure of changes in global ice volume and hence a measure of sea-level change (Shackleton 1987).
+Since variations in $\delta^{18}$ O reflect variations in the isotopic composition of the sea water with differential removal of the lighter O isotope to feed the growth of the continental ice sheets, this curve is in effect a measure of changes in global ice volume and hence a measure of sea level change (Shackleton 1987).
 However, dated elevations of marine beaches on rapidly uplifting coastlines such as the Huon Peninsula of northern New Guinea demonstrate that the isotope record during a large part of the last glacial period is amplified by a drop in sea temperature, which exaggerates the amount of sea-level fall if uncorrected (Figure 2).
-A third sea-level curve has been derived from deep-sea cores from within the Red Sea (Figure 3), in which the oxygen isotope record is converted into sea-level variation via a more complex model of salinity changes.
+A third sea level curve has been derived from deep-sea cores from within the Red Sea (Figure 3), in which the oxygen isotope record is converted into sea-level variation via a more complex model of salinity changes.
 In this model, the salinity of the Red Sea increases as sea level drops because of reduced exchange of seawater with the Indian Ocean through the narrow and shallow Bab al-Mandab, combined with high rates of evaporation (Siddall et al. 2003).
-The effect of temperature change is factored into the model and the result is a high-resolution record on a 100-year time scale back to about 450,000 years ago, compared to the coarser 1,000-year time scale but longer time span of the oceanic deep-sea records.
-These different measures show broad agreement over the glacial-interglacial cycle of the past 140,000 years, even if they differ in detail.
-One point that is clearly evident is that periods of high sea level have been relatively short-lived, and that for most of the intervening millennia sea levels have oscillated within a range of 40-60 m below present, with occasional sea-level stands as low as -130 m and others at about -20 m.
-Moreover, sealevel change appears to have followed a very similar amplitude and periodicity over the past 800,000 years.
-Before that, the amplitude of variation in the isotope signal is lower, but it suggests that sea levels significantly lower than the present have been the norm throughout the earlier Pleistocene, even if the extreme lowstands associated with more recent glacial maxima were not reached.
-These facts reinforce the point made earlier that the archaeological record of Pleistocene coastal settlement is likely to be severely under-represented.
+The effect of temperature change is factored into the model and the result is a high-resolution record on a 100-year time scale back to about 450,000 years ago, compared to the coarser 1000-year time scale but longer time span of the oceanic deep-sea records.

 Figure 3.
-Global sea-level change over the past 140,000 years according to the Red Sea isotope record.
-Gray and dashed gray lines show the sea-level curves of Figure 2 (data from Siddall et al. 2003; drawn by G. Bailey).
+Global sea-level change over the past 140,000 years according to the Red Sea isotope record (gray and dashed gray lines show the sea level curves of Figure 2); data from Siddall et al. 2003, drawn by G. Bailey.